 “Set a goal to go completely paperless by 2015 in every department and every aspect of city government,” he wrote.
 “We waste countless dollars pushing paper around in an outdated and inefficient matter.”
 The mayor saluted him.
 This was in line with broader digital initiatives in the city — plans to make more public data available online, to make the city more efficient, to cut red tape.

 Plus, Hillman had a point about paper waste.
 A 2010 Chicago Waste Characterization study showed that more than a million tons of the city’s overall garbage production — about 34 percent in total — came from paper alone.
-That’s about half the weight of NASA’s Space Shuttle before takeoff.
-All that paper is just tossed into the trash (or into recycling bins) every year.

 But you can’t just flip a switch to reverse paper systems in place for hundreds of years, can you?
 Adobe first released its Portable Document Format nearly 20 years ago, yet many private companies, nonprofit organizations, libraries, law firms, courts — and yes, major city governments such as Chicago’s — have yet to embrace a world reliant on PDFs and devoid of paper records.
 Mayor Emanuel has agreed to change that.
 Or at least to try.
 In 2011, he announced plans to spend $20 million on efficiency improvements including changes to make the city less reliant on paper.